NHSDigital/patient-switching-adaptors-mapping-documentation/list/LIST_HEADING_README.md

 | encounter                        | this a reference to mapped [Encounter](../encounters/README.md) from `Topic.encounter`                                                                                           |
 | entry[index].item.reference      | Each entry.item is a reference to a resource representing a clinical record entry which has been mapped from the source HL7 - for example, medications, allergies, problems, etc |

+The following List fields are not currently populated by the adaptor:
 - identifier
 - source
 - note